 Getting the Most Out of the ExtendSim Report Library

-Meet the new Reports library in ExtendSim 10!
+Meet the Report library introduced in ExtendSim 10!
 Learn how to set up and use each block in the Report library.

 Transitioning to ExtendSim 10

 Make a smooth transition to ExtendSim 10 by learning the primary differences between the two releases.
 In addition to watching this Transitioning to ExtendSim 10 video, check out the Upgrade Reference for ExtendSim 10 document.
 New features you'll learn about in these resources include:

 - ExtendSim 10 product line & license types.

 - Installing, launching, and activating ExtendSim 10.

 - Dockable toolbars, tear off menus, and notebook windows.

 - Adding and connecting blocks plus connection lines.